WOWINC/aws-sts-1/README.md

 # AWS STS Token Generator

+ ### This is a fork of https://github.com/meetearnest/aws-sts.
+It has been modified to work with our account setup, which requires a different
+ app url for each account.

 Single Sign on within AWS removes the ability to generate long-lived access tokens for AWS.
 Instead, the [Amazon Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) is used to generate